 As many as 40% of chronic pelvic pain cases are due to unhealthy veins in the pelvis or ovaries.
 You don’t need to suffer from pelvic pain.
-Vascular & Interventional Associates in Crestview Hills, Kentucky, features a team of board-certified vascular and interventional radiologists who diagnose the source of the pain and provide expert care.
+The Board Certified Vein and Vascular Specialists of Crestview Hills, KY, Northern Kentucky, and Cincinnati, OH feature a team of board-certified vascular and interventional radiologists who diagnose the source of the pain and provide expert care.
 Take a step for your well-being today by calling the office or booking a consultation online.

 Up to 40% of women with chronic pelvic pain may have a pelvic venous disorder or pelvic venous congestion syndrome.
 Pelvic venous congestion syndrome is a painful condition typically triggered by dilation of your ovarian and/or pelvic veins.

 This dilation is like varicose veins in the legs, except it’s in your pelvis.
 This syndrome causes blood to pool, causing enlarged, bulging pelvic veins.
 You may see the bulging veins around your: